jdenkim/SeniorContrastChecker/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=flat-square)](http://commitizen.github.io/cz-cli/)
 [![Gitter chat](https://img.shields.io/badge/chat-on_gitter-008080.svg?style=flat-square)](https://gitter.im/git-point)-->

 Welcome to the "Senior Contrast Checker" documentation.
-This document provides an in-depth look at our app, designed to ensure web and app content is accessible and readable for the broader senior population.
+This document provides an in-depth look at the app, designed to ensure web and app content is accessible and readable for the broader senior population.
 In this guide, you'll discover the app's features, learn how to use it effectively, and find information on how to contribute and provide feedback.
-We appreciate your interest in improving digital accessibility for seniors.
+I appreciate your interest in improving digital accessibility for seniors.

 **Available for both MacOS, iOS and VisionOS.**